 Introduction to Astronomy

 Scientific methodologies and theories relating to the extraterrestrial universe, beginning with the beliefs of ancient civilizations and progressing through modern scientific ideas about astronomy.
 Social contexts that historically have advanced or retarded progress in this discipline are addressed.
-3 Credits (3 Lecture - 0 Lab) As needed, Fall.
+3 Credits (3 Lecture) As needed, Fall.

 Laboratory investigations emphasize geometrical and physical optics; spectroscopy; computer simulations of orbital mechanics; and construction of instruments for stellar investigations.
 Study includes naked-eye and telescopic observations of the night sky.
 1 Credit (0 Lecture - 3 Lab) Corequisite(s): SCI155.
 As needed, Fall.